How to keep your divorce out of court

 The key thing for a divorcing couple to remember, is that divorce process itself does not help resolve financial issues or child arrangements.
 It is these arguments which can often end up with a divorcing couple in a very expensive, long and stressful Family Court process.
 However, most divorcing couples can avoid this, by instructing family lawyers like those at Harold G Walker Solicitors who are committed to keeping couples out of court whenever possible.

-For further information please contact our Family Law team.
+For further information please contact the Family Law team.